apache/druid/docs/api-reference/legacy-metadata-api.md

 `GET /druid/coordinator/v1/datasources/{dataSourceName}/unusedSegments?interval={interval}&limit={limit}&lastSegmentId={lastSegmentId}&sortOrder={sortOrder}`

 Returns a list of unused segments for a datasource in the cluster contained within an optionally specified interval.
-Optional parameters for limit, and lastSegmentId can be given as well, to limit results and enable paginated results.
+Optional parameters for limit and lastSegmentId can be given as well, to limit results and enable paginated results.
-The reuslts may be sorted in either ASC, or DESC order depending by specifying the sortOrder parameter.
+The results may be sorted in either ASC, or DESC order depending on specifying the sortOrder parameter.

 ## Intervals